Gregory-S-Nothnagel/HW4/README.md

 - **script_2.sh** for **HW4-V2.cpp**
 - **script_3.sh** for **HW4-V3.cpp**

 The only difference between these scripts is the source file used for the job.
 All other features are identical.
+The script for each source file is run 3 times to get the 3 rounds for that source file.

 ## Compilation